Table of contents

 Boxed cake mixes tend to be lighter in consistency, but if you're craving that thicker, moister cake, then all you have to do is add an extra egg to your mix.
 Prepare to be shocked and amazed at the difference one egg will make when you bite into that rich cake.

 Cake mixes almost always call for vegetable oil as their fat; needless to say, butter has a lot more flavor than vegetable oil, and it makes for a much better texture.
-Just replace the oil with an equal amount of either softened or melted butter, and you'll get a drastically better cake.
-If you're looking to really amp up the flavor, double the amount the box mix calls for.
+Just replace the oil with an equal amount of either softened or melted butter, and you'll get a drastically better cake with a more complex flavor.

 Use Homemade Frosting

 Now, I’ll admit to liking canned frosting— but not on cakes.
 To elevate a cake mix cake, top with homemade frosting.
 It doesn’t have to be fancy or time-consuming, but a homemade frosting definitely makes a difference.

 - Peanut Butter Brown Sugar Layer Cake with Chocolate Fudge Buttercream